Last Updated: April 28, 2021

 If you want to turn your visitors into clients, how well your website or app performs on mobile might be crucial.
 According to mobile marketing stats, it’s the top deciding factor for internet users.
 You can find more about boosting your online sales here.

 Focus your efforts on local marketing.
 Most people search for businesses or services near them.
-Those who prefer online shopping would be happier if their location brings them some sort of advantage – free delivery for everyone in their city, for example.
+Those who prefer online shopping would be happier and more likely to buy if their location brings them some sort of advantage – free delivery for everyone in their city, for example.

 Email and Social Media